 Your vacation has finally arrived!
-Vacations provide an opportunity to get away from it all.
+Now is the chance to get away from it all.
 Unfortunately, you cannot take a vacation from your allergies.

 Research where and when you want to take your vacation.
-This way you can select a time and place that will not make your allergies worse.
-Consider these tips when you are making your plans:
+Choose a time and place that will not make your allergies worse.
+Consider these tips:

-No matter how you travel, there are ways to minimize your exposure to allergens on your way to paradise.
+No matter how you travel, you can reduce your exposure to allergens.

 Traveling by Car TOP

-Hitting the open road?
-Follow these simple steps can make your car allergy-friendly:
+Follow these steps can make your car allergy-friendly:

 Traveling by Plane TOP